MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticlesIntroduction.md

 }
 ```

 ### Effect Event

 Particle events in the entity have the following properties:

 - "effect" is the effect name specified in the entity's resource definition .json (the particle effect list), this specifies what particle effect to start/play
 - "locator" is an optional parameter that maps to a locator of the same name in the resource definition.
 By specifying a locator, the emitter will follow that locator around as the entity animates, including orientation.
 If this is not specified, the effect will occur at the origin of the entity.
-- "pre_effect_script" is an optional parameter that is a MoLang expression run at emitter startup time.
-This can set up MoLang variables, (for example 'particle color'), which can be then referred to inside the particle effect .json itself.
+- "pre_effect_script" is an optional parameter that is a Molang expression run at emitter startup time.
+This can set up Molang variables, (for example 'particle color'), which can be then referred to inside the particle effect .json itself.

 ```json
 {